 Avant Assessment and Bridges Oregon Collaborate on ASL Proficiency Test

 Eugene, OR— Avant Assessment, who delivered the world’s first online, computer-adaptive language proficiency test, and Bridges Oregon, a nonprofit organization serving Oregonians who are Deaf, DeafBlind, Hard of Hearing or face other communication barriers, are collaborating on the development of a STAMP online language proficiency assessment for American Sign Language (ASL).
 The assessment will evaluate the receptive and productive skills of second language learners of ASL.
-The receptive skills section of the assessment is expected to be available early Summer of 2022 and the productive skills section added in the Fall of 2022.
+The receptive skills section of the assessment is expected to be available Fall of 2022 and the productive skills section added at a later date to be determined.

 A Shared Purpose to Support Access Through Language Learning